Hakone in 1 Day

 Hakone Ropeway

 The Hakone Ropeway is, theoretically, a 4 km gondola ride from Sounzan to Togendai over Owakudani crater.
-As part of the line is under maintenance (and let’s face it, who wants to ride a poorly maintained cable car over a volcano?) we must take a replacement bus for the first leg of the journey to Owakudani.
+As part of the line was under maintenance when we visited (and let’s face it, who wants to ride a poorly maintained cable car over a volcano?) we had to take a replacement bus for the first leg of the journey to Owakudani.
 This is rather disappointing as we miss the most dramatic part of the trip where the car passes through the sulphurous steam belching from crater of the volcano.

 Owakudani Crater